Electric System Input Data¶

 InitialStorage |

-Initial energy stored at the first instant of the time scope |
+Initial amount of energy stored at the first instant of the time scope |

 GWh |